kratos-42/booking-system-api/README.md

-# node-api-online-booking-system
+# booking-system

-A online-booking-system for easy and faster project initialisation.
+An API for a booking system application.